Select Page

 What is the ministerial housing allowance tax exemption and how does it reduce my federal income tax?

 After turning 59½, you may begin making penalty free withdrawals from your EPC 403(b)(9) retirement account.
-Monies drawn from the account and used for allowable housing related expenses can be excluded from your income in that year, and will therefore, not be subject to federal income taxes.
-Monies drawn from any other retirement account do not qualify for this exemption!
-For example, if you are in the ~20% federal income tax bracket and you draw out $10,000 to cover housing expenses in a given year from your EPC 403(b)(9) account, you will be able exclude the $10,000 from your income that year saving you ~$2,000 in federal income taxes.
+As an ordained minister, monies drawn from the account and used for allowable housing related expenses can be excluded from your income in that year, and will therefore, not be subject to federal income taxes.
+For example, if you are in the ~20% federal income tax bracket and you draw out $10,000 to cover housing expenses from your EPC 403(b)(9) account during the course of a tax year, you will be able exclude that $10,000 from your income saving you ~$2,000 in federal income taxes.
 Without the exclusion, your withdrawal of $10,000 would require you to pay ~$2,000 in taxes leaving you with only $8,000 to spend on housing expenses.

 2